-Source: Information obtained from US Housing and Urban Development Comprehensive Housing Affordability Strategy 2018 (www.huduser.org)
+Source: Information obtained from US Housing and Urban Development Comprehensive Housing Affordability Strategy 2016 (www.huduser.org)

 A low income is considered to be 80% of the AMI.
-In 2018, there are 1,320 households in Santaquin with a household income categorized as low income to extremely low income.
+There are 1,075 households in Santaquin with a household income categorized as low income to extremely low income.
 The households that earn just 30% of the AMI find it very difficult to live within the affordable housing guidelines since they cannot afford average market rental rates.
 It is vital to the well-being of the community that households of all income levels have affordable housing options.